 2. Click to check the box to agree to the Terms, then click the green “Install Pin4Ever” button.

 3. Click “Allow” on the security pop-up box towards the top of your screen.

-You will see the Pin4Ever toolbar appear at the top of the SeaMonkey browser window upon successful installation.
+You will see the Pin4Ever toolbar appear at the top of the Basilisk or SeaMonkey browser window upon successful installation.

 Pin4Ever Program & Browser History

 Pin4Ever was originally launched as a downloadable Java program for computers in September of 2012, which allowed customers to save a backup copy of their Pinterest boards and pins to their own computers.
 We added an Android phone version of the Pin4Ever backup soon after.

 Over time, based on customer requests and our efforts to anticipate and create the tools a Pinterest pinner most needs, we added the Bulk Editing tools (Move, Copy, Delete, and Rearrange multiple pins in one step), Pin Anything, Bulk Upload of images, Power Follow, and several other tools.
 To allow us to create these tools, the Pin4Ever program was rewritten as a Firefox browser extension or add-on, which was compatible with PCs, Macs, and Linux computers.

 The Firefox 57 update was released on November 14, 2017.
 It prevented Pin4Ever’s program and tools from working properly in that browser, which we had previously recommended.

 Many software developers and computer professionals called the update Firefox’s “death” or “suicide,” since it prevented thousands of programs which people enjoyed and depended upon from functioning.
 This eliminated a major reason why people chose to use the Firefox browser in the past.